Medlar-with-Wesham: Listed buildings

-Transport and Media
+Transport and media

 Regular bus services are provided by the Ribble branch of Stagecoach Buses.
 In March 2011 the railway station, which the town shares with Kirkham, was given a makeover with a major modernisation and refurbishment of the staircase.

 The town is served by its own free weekly newspaper, The Kirkham and Wesham Advertiser.
 The local daily newspapers are the Blackpool Gazette and Lancashire Evening Post.

+Junction 3, which is situated in Medlar, serves the M55 motorway, which was opened in 1975.